Morpho Vault V2

 1. In-Kind Redemptions with forceDeallocate

-- Guaranteed exits: Users can redeem their vault shares directly for underlying positions in protocols, similar to ETF redemptions
+- Guaranteed exits: Users can redeem their Morpho Vault V2 shares directly for underlying positions in protocols, similar to ETF redemptions

 - Permissionless operation: Anyone can call